rtens/domin/readme.md

 #### Using `MethodAction` ####

-If you don't feel like creating a class for every command, the `MethodAction` can infer parameters from a method signature.
+If you don't feel like creating a class for every command, you can use the `MethodAction` to infer parameters from a method signature.

 ```php
 $actionRegistry->add('my', new MethodAction($handler, 'handleMyCommand'));